 Autophagy and aging seem to be intimately connected.
-When the genes that cause autophagy are inhibited in mammalian cells, we observe degeneration.
-Much of this degeneration resembles the degeneration we see in aging, which, itself, often comes with reduced autophagy.
-When we stimulate autophagy, we seem to mitigate aging.
-Conversely, when we curtail it, we exacerbate aging .
+When the genes that cause autophagy are blocked in mammalian cells, we observe degeneration.
+Much of this degeneration resembles the degeneration we see in aging.
+In fact, aging is typically accompanied by a reduced level of autophagy.
+When we boost autophagy, it seems to mitigate aging.
+Conversely, when we reduce it, we speed up aging .

-The numerous strategies for slowing aging in model organisms also often cause autophagy to occur.
+The many strategies for slowing aging in model organisms also often trigger autophagy.
 This begs the question of whether these interventions work because they cause autophagy, and this might be the case.
-When we inhibit autophagy during some lifespan-extending therapies (such as calorie restriction, insulin growth factor pathway inhibition, spermidine, resveratrol, or rapamycin), it erodes the anti-aging effects .
+When we prevent autophagy during some approaches known to increase lifespan (such as caloric restriction, insulin growth factor pathway inhibition, spermidine, resveratrol, or rapamycin), it reduces the anti-aging effects .

 We can also see the beneficial effects of autophagy in the study of age-related diseases, such as atherosclerosis.
-Atherosclerosis is a circulatory disease characterized by hardening and narrowing of the arteries caused by plaque formation.
-Unabated, atherosclerosis can lead to heart attacks, strokes, and other forms of circulatory disease.
-One study established a connection between reduced autophagy and the formation of the plaques responsible for atherosclerosis.
+Atherosclerosis is a circulatory disease where the arteries harden and narrow due to plaque formation.
+Atherosclerosis can lead to heart attacks, strokes, and other forms of circulatory disease.

 Researchers bred mice to have enhanced autophagy via increasing the expression of a gene called TFEB.
 The change seemed to have a protective effect against atherosclerosis caused by a Western diet.
 Furthermore, they showed that trehalose, a naturally occurring sugar, enhances autophagy.
 It reduced the signs of atherosclerosis when it was injected into the body cavities of mice .

-Autophagy shows promise as an important maintenance and repair mechanism, especially in the context of aging.
-A number of research efforts are working on increasing the level of autophagy in cells in order to make the body work more efficiently.
+Autophagy is an important maintenance and repair mechanism, especially in the context of aging.
+A number of research efforts are working on triggering or increasing its activity in cells.

 Glick, D., Barth, S., & Macleod, K. F. (2010).
 Autophagy: cellular and molecular mechanisms.
 The Journal of Pathology, 221(1), 3-12. doi:10.1002/path.2697